Vilafrancada: The uprising

-With the Queen and Prince Miguel prepared to force him to abdicate if necessary, João VI eventually decided to take command of the revolt himself, encouraged by the rising of the 18th Infantry Regiment which presented itself at Bemposta Palace to acclaim him as absolute ruler.
+With the Queen and Prince Miguel prepared to force him to abdicate if necessary, John VI eventually decided to take command of the revolt himself, encouraged by the rising of the 18th Infantry Regiment which presented itself at Bemposta Palace to acclaim him as absolute ruler.
 He left for Vila Franca, obliged Prince Miguel to submit, and returned to Lisbon in triumph.

 The Cortes disbanded and various liberal politicians went into exile as the absolutist regime was restored.
 The King managed to prevent the ultra-reactionary faction from coming to power, but the Queen’s party continued its intrigues, and less than a year later a new absolutist rebellion broke out, the April Revolt, which ended with Prince Miguel going into exile.

 The proclamation

 On 27 May 1823, at the beginning of the uprising, Prince Miguel issued the following proclamation from Vila Franca: